 - Update, edit, and print many copies of your resume

 Although you probably know you must bring your resume, make sure you have updated all of your recent experiences that apply to your career.
-Things like committees, community service, clubs, and recent promotions can easily be forgotten.
-Here is some extra help on how to update your resume for 2018!
+Make sure to focus on results-based achievements and put in the time to avoid other resume ‘red flags’.

 A second read through every time you are ready to hand your resume to someone is necessary; even those who are amazing at catching mistakes see the ones they missed when looking at a document with a fresh perspective.
 Moreover, having a friend give you feedback never hurts.